 Create a Sleep Ritual

-Your baby likely has a sleep ritual for them, whether that means bath time followed by rocking.
+Your baby likely has a sleep ritual for them, whether that means bath time followed by rocking them to sleep.
 Believe it or not, adults benefit from sleep rituals too.

 Use your bedtime as a chance to treat yourself.
 You work hard as a new parent!
 Give yourself a mini-break at the end of each day.
 Here are some simple suggestions: